fsantanna/go-ipfs/IPPS.md

 ### Hello World!

-Alice at `host-1` wants to publish the message `Hello World!` to all subscribers of the topic `cool-channel`.
+Alice at `HOST1` wants to publish the message `Hello World!` to all subscribers of the topic `cool-channel`.

-First, Alice adds the message with `ipfs add` and acquire the corresponding
+First, Alice adds the message with `ipfs add` and acquires the corresponding
 path:

 ```
-alice@host-1$ echo "Hello World!" | ipfs add
+alice@HOST1$ echo "Hello World!" | ipfs add
 added QmfM2r8seH2GiRaC4esTjeraXEachRt8ZsSeGaWTPLyMoG QmfM2r8seH2GiRaC4esTjeraXEachRt8ZsSeGaWTPLyMoG
 ```

 Then, Alice publishes the path to `cool-channel`:

 ```
-alice@host-1$ ipfs pub cool-channel QmfM2r8seH2GiRaC4esTjeraXEachRt8ZsSeGaWTPLyMoG
+alice@HOST1$ ipfs pub cool-channel QmfM2r8seH2GiRaC4esTjeraXEachRt8ZsSeGaWTPLyMoG
 ```

-Bob, at `host-2`, wants to be notified about new files published to the topic `cool-channel`:
+Bob, at `HOST2`, wants to be notified about new files published to the topic `cool-channel`:

 ```
-bob@host-2$ ipfs sub cool-channel
+bob@HOST2$ ipfs sub cool-channel
 QmfM2r8seH2GiRaC4esTjeraXEachRt8ZsSeGaWTPLyMoG
 QmfM2r8seH2GiRaC4esTjeraXEachRt8ZsSeGaWTPLyMoG
 ...